dnulnets/oidcgk/README.md

 In backend storage mode, a session identifier and the backend storage encryption key is stored in the cookies.
 The actual session information is stored in the backend.
 * The advantage is that the size of the requst from the browser will be small.

-Currently there are two different backend storages implemented:
+Currently there are three different backend storages implemented:
 * **memory**, which do not require any external storage.
   * The drawback is that the sessions will not survive a restart of the server and if using more than one gatekeeper to load balance between you need to use sticky sessions.
   * The advantage is that it is easily configured for the backend.
 * **redis**, which requires an external Redis-server.
+  * The drawback is that it is a more cumbersome to set up.
+  * The advantage is that the sessions will survive a restart.
+* **infinispan**, which requires an external infinispan-server.
   * The drawback is that it is a more cumbersome to set up.
   * The advantage is that the sessions will survive a restart.